 This leaflet contains essential basic information.
-To supplement this leaflet we have made a series of video's available on our website www.worcsacute.nhs.uk/pre-operative-assessment-clinic
+To supplement this leaflet we have made a series of videos available on our website www.worcsacute.nhs.uk/pre-operative-assessment-clinic.
 These videos provide information about your operation and recovery.
 They also cover essential exercises and occupational therapy advice for you to follow after your surgery.

-The occupational therapy team will contact you before your operation date to assess your ability to manage safely and independently at home.
-You will be given advice about daily activities and where necessary, equipment will be provided.
+If appropriate, the occupational therapy team will contact you before your operation date to assess your ability to manage safely and independently at home.
+If you are contacted you will be given advice about daily activities and where necessary, equipment will be provided.